The Adventures of Maud West, Lady Detective

 'If you are susceptible to Miss Marple and Harriet Vane you must read The Adventures of Maud West.
 You will never know the difference between fact and fiction again.' – Jill Paton Walsh, author of the Peter Wimsey/Harriet Vane mysteries.

 Maud West ran her detective agency in London for more than thirty years, having started sleuthing on behalf of society’s finest in 1905.
 Her exploits grabbed headlines throughout the world but, beneath the public persona, she was forced to hide vital aspects of her own identity in order to thrive in a class-obsessed and male-dominated world.
-And – as Susannah Stapleton reveals – she was a most unreliable witness to her own life.
+And – as historical researcher Susannah Stapleton reveals – she was a most unreliable witness to her own life.

 Who was Maud?
 And what was the reality of being a female private detective in the Golden Age of Crime?